waahm7/asst4-trainium/README.md

     automatically performs for `vector_add_stream`.
 Having the ability to perform manual allocations does not yield much benefit when performing vector addition as there is no data reuse and no need for engine paralelism.
 However, in other scenarios you will find that having more fine-grained control of memory allocations allows you to keep data on- chip for as long as possible, as well as giving you the ability to perform different computations in parallel across multiple engines.
-3. How many physical tiles are allocated for each tensor?
+2. How many physical tiles are allocated for each tensor?
 What is the problem if we set the number of physical tiles too large?
-4. Why should we have different offsets for each tensor?
-Try to run `vector_add_direct_allocation_bad`.
+3. Why should we have different offsets for each tensor?
+Try to run `vector_add_direct_allocation_bad` on a vector size of 256000.
 What is the result?
 Please provide a possible explanation.

 ## Part 2: Implementing a Convolution Layer (70 points)